fiberseq/fiberseq-smk/docs/bed.md

 - `nuc`: Uses the block starts and block lengths in bed12 format to describe the start and end of nucleosomes

 For all records in all the bed files the first and last block position do not reflect real data, they are only there because bed12 format requires the first and last block to match the first and last position of the entire read.

+For the 4 pseudo-bed output files, the first 3 fields are consistent with the bed12 format.

+- `CpG.reference.bed.gz`: demarcates CG dinucleotides in the reference genome
+- `CpG.bed.gz`: gives the fraction of reads at each CG location that indicate methylation
+- `dinuc.bed.gz`: gives the proportion of di-nucleosome calls (300-1000 bp) relative to all nucleosome calls (80-1000 bp) within a +/- 100 bp window, centered every 50 bp across the genome
+- `msp.bed.gz`: gives the proportion of MSPs that are 150+ bp relative to the total number of MSPs within a +/- 100 bp window, centered every 50 bp across the genome